Robert R. Young: New York Central

 In the early 1950s, Young turned his attention to the New York Central Railroad.
-In 1954, after a long proxy struggle and with the aid of Clint Murchison, Sr. and Sid Williams Richardson, Young gained control of the NYC and became the chairman of its board.
+In 1954, after a long proxy struggle and with the aid of Clint Murchison Sr. and Sid Williams Richardson, Young gained control of the NYC and became the chairman of its board.

-Young maintained offices and an apartment in New York City.
-However, he preferred to do most of his office work in the privacy of the den of his mansion at Newport, Rhode Island.
-Among his circle of friends were the Duke and Duchess of Windsor and Secretary of the Navy James Forrestal.

 The dreams of Young and innovative Alfred E. Perlman, whom he selected to become president of the NYC, to form a true transcontinental line were frustrated by antitrust suits and by lack of interest on the part of the western lines to merge with the nearly bankrupt NYC.

-Young donated papers to the University of Texas at Austin.
-For the rest of his life, he maintained lifelong correspondence with friends he had made in boyhood.
+Many of Young's friends and smaller investors lost money as NYC stock prices fell.

+Personal life

+On April 27, 1916, he married Anita Ten Eyck O'Keeffe (1892–1985), sister of Georgia O'Keeffe and artist Ida O'Keeffe.
+Her parents, Francis Calyxtus O'Keeffe and Ida (née Totto) O'Keeffe, were Wisconsin dairy farmers.
+Her maternal grandfather, George Victor Totto, was a Hungarian count who came to the United States in 1848.
+Robert and Anita had one daughter who became one of the much-publicized "Glamour Debutantes" of the Great Depression-era: